Arithmetic geometry of toric varieties. Metrics, measures and heights: Algebraic metrics in the non-Archimedean case

 Many other algebraic metrics can be obtained from Example \ref{exm:2}, by considering maps of varieties to projective spaces.
 Let $X$ be a proper variety over $K$ equipped with a line bundle $L$ such that $L^{\otimes e}$ is generated by global sections for an integer $e\ge 1$.
 A set of global sections in $\Gamma (X,L^{\otimes e})$ that generates $L^{\otimes e}$ induces a morphism $\varphi\colon X \to \P_{K}^{n}$ and, by inverse image, a metric $\varphi^{*}\|\cdot\|_{\can}$ on $L$.
-If $X$ admits a a proper model, Proposition \ref{prop:91} shows that this metric is algebraic.
+Then Proposition \ref{prop:91} shows that this metric is algebraic.

 Now we recall the notion of semipositivity for algebraic metrics.
 A curve $C$ in~$\cX$ is \emph{vertical} if it is contained in $\cX_{o}$.